ojalaw/INTOL-MP1/README.md

 The layout of the INTOL website is built using the Bootstrap framework, which provides a responsive grid system that allows the website to adapt to different screen sizes and devices.
 The use of a grid system helps to create a consistent layout on necessary pages of the website, which makes navigation and exploration more intuitive for visitors.

 ### Symbology
 As I have previously touched on, the colour scheme I used was partly due to symbolic purposes.
 The same can be said for a couple of other design features throughout the site.
-One example is the hero image on the index page, I used the fade in so that initally it seemed like there was nothing behind the title, gradually it transpired that there was actually a very detailed image of the Earth.
-Another example is the spping globe that I have used on the Index page, I used this to symbolise the fact that INTOL can provide assistance on a global scale.
+One example is the hero image on the index page, I used the fade in so that initially it seemed like there was nothing behind the title, gradually it transpired that there was actually a very detailed image of the Earth.
+Another example is the spinning globe that I have used on the Index page, I used this to symbolise the fact that INTOL can provide assistance on a global scale.
 In addition, The three capability images on the capabilities page are all displayed in the form of a circle, I have displayed them like this so that they appear as though they are being viewed through a spy glass to add to the intelligence feel of the site.

 ### Imagery